 Diagnosis & Treatment of Genital Herpes

 There is currently no cure for genital herpes.
 Treatment may consist of managing symptoms and reducing the risk of infecting others by taking antiviral medications.
 HSV-2 is a recurring condition, meaning that outbreaks may occur even after the initial symptoms have been cleared up.
-The severity and number of outbreaks tend to lessen over time as the body builds up an immunity to the virus.
+The severity and number of outbreaks tend to lessen over time.
 Outbreaks most commonly occur when the immune system is compromised, for example during times of stress.

 - “Herpes (HSV) Test.”
 Medline Plus. https://medlineplus.gov/lab-tests/herpes-hsv-test/

 - “Herpes Simplex Virus (HSV) Type 1- and Type 2-Specific Antibodies, Serum.”
 Mayo Clinic Laboratories. https://www.mayocliniclabs.com/test-catalog/Clinical+and+Interpretive/84422